glic3rinu/passlib/docs/index.rst

 Introduction
 ============
 PassLib is a library for encrypting, verifying, and managing password hashes.
-It supports over 20 current and historical password hash schemes.
+It supports over 20 different password hash schemes.
 It can be used for a variety of purposes:

 * cross-platform replacement for stdlib's :func:`!crypt`.